What’s the Ideal Cost of Launching a Food Product in India?

 Frequently Asked Questions

-In India, food product development costs usually lie between ₹1.5 lakhs and ₹10-15 lakhs, depending on the product complexity and claims made on the product.
+In India, the costs usually lie between ₹1.5 lakhs and ₹10-15 lakhs, depending on the product complexity and claims made on the product.

-Why is food product development more expensive than expected?
+Why is product development more expensive than expected?

 This is because it entails not merely the recipe but also Research and Development, food formulation, lab trials, shelf-life testing, packaging, licenses, and scale-up.

-What elements vicariate the food product development cost in India?
+What elements contribute to the product development cost in India?

 Does food formulation have the highest costs in product development?